Alsace independence movement: Background

-Due to expansionist doctrines of France since the time of Louis XIV, Alsatians have been subject to many shifts in European history.
+The expansionist doctrines of France since the time of Louis XIV has caused Alsatians to be subject to many shifts in European history.

 Over the centuries, many figures and organisations have contributed to the cause of rejected either or both of these pretentions, promoting varying degrees of autonomy or even independence, both in public and in form of political participation.

-Various autonomist and separatist movements in Alsace have received support from over the political spectrum, including left, centre and right, comprising diverse political ideologies.
+Various autonomist and separatist movements in Alsace have received support from over the political spectrum, including left, centre and right despite the diverse political ideologies.